aaron-williamson/vimdir/README.md

 ## TODO
 * Add a <C-w>x binding that behaves similar to Tmux prefix-x in both tab and buffer modes
 * Fix tab-or-buffer-next to ignore hidden buffers
-* Fix combine script to include OS information
-* Pull sed calls out of combine script into a function